 The memorial tablet is dated 1693.
 Joseph Butler was a mercer, and was Constable in 1681 and at the time of William of Orange's visit in 1688.
 This was when he gave the Bailiff's Staff to the town (see Town Coffer).
 There are some interesting entries in the Constables' Accounts for his 1688 year.

-Indeed, the Butler family were, of course, one of the most frequent providers of Constables in the town:
+The Butler family was, of course, one of the most frequent providers of Constables in the town:

 William in 1572